ydydsnyd/mono/packages/replicache/doc/docs/strategies/reset.md

 :::info

-It is important that each mutation is processed within a serializable transaction, so that the `lastMutationID` is updated atomically with the changes made by the mutation.
+It is important that each mutation is processed within a serializable transaction, so that the `ReplicacheClient` entities are updated atomically with the changes made by the mutation.

 :::